LukaHarambasic/harambasic.de/content/projects/schmackofatz.md

     - Development
 ---

-Schmackofatz was planned as a platform to easily get an overview of lunch offers in the area.
-This was part of a university project.
-We were a group of five people and we shared responsibilities based on our skills, so I focused on the concept, UI & UX and frontend development.
+Schmackofatz is a platform to easily get an overview about lunch offers in your local area.
+This was part of an university project.
+We were a group of five and we separated the responsibilities based on our skills, therefore I focused on the concept, UI & UX, and frontend development.